dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 High quality customer support
 High quality microphone
 **Cons**|
--|
-Slightly lower field of view (102x99)
+Slightly lower field of view (102°x99°)
 Requires external lighthouses for tracking
-Expensive, especially when including the price of the recommended lighthouses IPD is not user adjustable - cannot share headset with someone who has a different IPD Each user needs a separate custom fitted gasket cushion High restocking fee after shipping
+Expensive, especially when including the price of the recommended number of lighthouses IPD is not user adjustable - cannot share headset with someone who has a different IPD Each user needs a separate custom fitted gasket cushion High restocking fee after shipping